davidbelhamou/DE-test/README.md

 I would separate them.
 Also, for handling many more file types, I would consider using more threads or multiprocessing.

+Other consideration would be about Indexing some fields, for better performance like timestamp fields.

 # How to run

 - git clone the repo